LeishMarrero/Election_Analysis/README.md

 # Election Analysis
 ## Overview of Election Audit
-The Colorado Board of Elections needed an election analysis performed to certify a U.S. Congressional race.
-Python and Visual Studio Code were used to write algorithms that confirm and analyze the election results.
+An election analysis was performed for the Colorado Board of Elections to certify a U.S. Congressional race.
+Python and Visual Studio Code were used to write algorithms that confirmed and analyzed the election results.
 Our Python script shows the following information:
 - Total number of votes casted
 - List of counties, how many votes received, and percentage of votes
 - List of candidates who received votes, how many votes received, and percentage of votes